You know your dog is overweight, and you want to transition them onto a weight loss diet?

 Like humans, dogs can develop obesity and a pup that is packing on the pounds can suffer from numerous health issues.

 However, choosing the best dog food for weight loss can be a challenge.
 That is why we’re here to help with our top picks of the best weight loss dog food:

-Top 5 Picks for Best Dog Food for Losing Weight in 2021
+Top 5 Picks for Best Dog Food for Losing Weight

 |Dog Food Recipes||Our Rating|

 |Best Overall Dog Food for Weight Loss (All Life stages)||Orijen Fit and Trim Dog Food

 |Best Budget Dog Food for Weight Loss||Blue Buffalo Life Protection Healthy Weight (Chicken & Brown Rice)

 |Best Puppy Food for Weight Loss||Brothers Advanced Allergy Healthy Weight Control (Goat Meal & Egg)